+No doubt about it: there are many colleges in financial trouble.
 Moody’s Investors Service published a report this past Monday, in which it kept in place an overall negative outlook for the higher education sector.
 There are many colleges in financial trouble.
-(Inside Higher Ed reported on it; you can’t actually look at the report unless you subscribe to Moody’s, and that’s an expensive proposition if you aren’t in the investment biz).
+(Inside Higher Ed reported on it.
+But you can’t actually look at the report unless you subscribe to Moody’s.
+And a subscription is an expensive proposition if you aren’t in the investment biz).

 Some colleges have increased their financial reserves.
 That’s good.
 About 15-20% of colleges have added to their more than 3% to their coffers in FY2019.
 Many states legislatures are starting to support higher education a bit more (except Alaska, where the governor recently announced draconian cuts), and some private universities are in relatively sound financial health.

 However, 30% of colleges and universities have seen their reserves (i.e., their “savings accounts” or their “endowments”) decline by more than 3% in the past year.

 Meanwhile, a strong economy is likely drawing many prospective students into the labor force instead of classrooms, and the number of new high school graduates is stagnant nationwide.

 Low revenue growth means a focus on cost containment, and 20 to 30 percent of the [higher education] sector will face difficulty budget choices, according to the report

 Prices Are Up, But Financial Health Is Down